-There are many apps on your iPhone that will change orientation as you rotate your screen.
-These include apps like Mail, Calendar, and Messages along with some third-party apps.
-But there are times when you accidentally move your device in a way that rotates the screen which can be distracting or even annoying.
+Many apps on your iPhone will change orientation as you rotate your screen.
+These include apps like Mail, Calculator, Calendar, Messages, and some third-party apps.
+But there are times when you accidentally move your device in a way that rotates the screen, which can be distracting or even annoying.

 If you’d like to stop your iPhone from rotating the screen, this short tutorial shows you how.